-David Wigley Builds a Giant Scale F-101B Voodoo Turbine Jet - Model Airplane News
+Update: David Wigley's F-101B Voodoo - Model Airplane News

 How long did all this take?

 The short answer is: too long!
-But estimating it, I would think I have about four years invested so far.
+But estimating it, I would think I have about four years invested in the plug so far.

 So really, this is just the first step in the process.
 What else is involved?